Training Outcomes Within Your Budget!

 e) Shooting angles: A straight-on shot can look vastly different from a side or angled view.
 By experimenting, Photographers can discover unexpected and intriguing facets of their subjects.

-Lighting the tiny world: Natural vs. Artificial
+Lighting the Tiny World: Natural vs. Artificial

 Understanding the difference between natural and artificial is a key aspect to understand photography.
 Let us have a look at these pointers to understand it better: